-The classification and labelling of chemical substances is undertaken to ensure their safe production, transport, use and disposal in the workplace and by consumers.
-It provides information on a chemical’s hazardous properties and appropriate control measures to reduce risks.
-In the EU, the Classification, Labelling and Packaging (CLP) Regulation entered into force across Europe in January 2009 and is based on the United Nations’ Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
+The classification and labelling of chemical substances provides information on a chemical’s hazardous properties and appropriate control measures to reduce risks.
+The EU Classification, Labelling and Packaging (CLP) Regulation entered into force in January 2009 and is based on the United Nations’ Globally Harmonised System of Classification and Labelling of Chemicals (GHS).
+A separate Classification, Labelling and Packaging is in place in the UK following Brexit.

-• Determining the physico-chemical, environmental and human health classifications of substances under CLP or GHS, for both substances and mixtures.
+• Determining the physico-chemical, environmental and human health classifications of substances under EU and UK CLP and GHS, for both substances and mixtures, including for UVCBs.

 • Classification and labelling notifications for substances outside of REACH.